Emilien-Wittchen/monsters-rolodex/README.md

 # monsters-rolodex
 ⚛️ REACT APP ⚛️
-search the monster for your likings
+search the monster for your likings.

 You can preview this site [here](https://monsters-rolodex-emilien-wittchen.netlify.app/).